sangychun/notebooks/linux/06_conda_environments.md

 The software packages listed above in **bold** are required by both `TensorFlow` and `GATK`.
 The package versions listed in **bold** are the same in both `TensorFlow` and `GATK`, the package version listed in `italics` are different versions.

 Now, what if you wanted to install `TensorFlow` and `GATK` on another workstation?
+What if you wanted to install `TensorFlow` and `GATK` on the workstations of each member of your **Data Science** team?

 ![Sad Captain](assets/06-04_sad_captain.png)

-The above is one example why many people find it very hard to learn to use Linux.
+The above is one example why many people find it very hard to learn and use Linux.

 ### **How?
 (Part 3)**

 So, what if you could install `TensorFlow` and `GATK`, any other package(s), or combination of packages with just a few commands?
-And, what if you **replicate** the exact same set of packages and package versions on another workstation or server just as easily?
+And, what if you can **replicate** the exact same set of software packages and package versions on another workstation or server just as easily?

 How?